-Chapter History: The Burlington – Willingboro Chapter was conceived and established by our organizer and advisor, Mrs. Marie V. Akins, who for many years was a member of the South Jersey Chapter of Jack and Jill of America, Inc. She envisioned a need and interest for establishing a chapter in this area.
-Through her efforts and concern for the young people of the Burlington-Willingboro area, this chapter was formed.
-The Burlington-Willingboro Chapter was founded on October 13, 1973.
-The South Jersey Chapter was the sponsoring chapter.
+About Our Chapter: The Burlington County Chapter, previously known as the Burlington-Willingboro Chapter, was conceived and established by our organizer and advisor, Mrs. Marie V. Akins, who was a member of the South Jersey Chapter of Jack and Jill of America, Inc. for many years.
+Through her efforts and diligence, the Burlington County Chapter was founded on October 13, 1973.
 The installation was conducted at the Ft.
 Dix Officer’s Club in Ft.
 Dix, New Jersey.
-Dr. Perl Watson BosChulte, the Installing Officer, who was the current National President of Jack and Jill, and just so happened to be from our region, honored the occasion.
-Mrs. LaRuth Steward served as our Interest Group President and Mrs. Edna Lewis was installed as the first President of the Burlington-Willingboro Chapter of Jack and Jill of America, Inc. During that time, our chapter consisted of forty (40) mothers and their families.
+Dr. Perl Watson BosChulte, the Installing Officer, who was the current National President of Jack and Jill, honored the occasion.
+Mrs. LaRuth Steward served as our Interest Group President and Mrs. Edna Lewis was installed as the first President of the Burlington County Chapter of Jack and Jill of America, Inc. During that time, our chapter consisted of forty (40) mothers and their families.

-For the past forty-four years, our chapter has been dedicated to establishing innovative activities for our children and communities to enjoy.
-Some of our chapter Community Services have been: Volunteering at the Ronald McDonald House, Adopt-A-Family, participating in the Susan G. Komen Race For The Cure, Christmas Caroling at local nursing homes, working with the Big Brothers and Big Sisters organization, making shelter Birthday Boxes, volunteering at SisterHood, Inc. and Tabernacle Baptist Church Food Bank.
+This year marks our chapter’s 45th anniversary and during this time, our mothers have been dedicated to serving this community, Burlington County, with unique programs that benefit the children.
+Highlights from our chapter Community Services include: Supporting and serving at the Ronald McDonald House, Adopt-A-Family, participating in the Susan G. Komen Race for the Cure, working with the Big Brothers and Big Sisters organization, making and providing supplies and materials for homeless shelters via Birthday Boxes, back to school book bag drives as well as volunteering at SisterHood, Inc. and Tabernacle Baptist Church Food Bank.

 National History: The late Marion Stubbs Thomas founded Jack and Jill of America, Incorporated, on January 24, 1938, in Philadelphia, Pennsylvania.
 Twenty mothers came together to discuss creating an organization to provide social, cultural and educational opportunities for youth between the ages of 2 and 19.
 In 1946, 10 chapters were involved in the national restructuring process.
 The constitution and bylaws were drawn up, and the organization was incorporated under the laws of the state of Delaware.

-Today, Jack and Jill boasts more than 230 chapters nationwide, representing more than 40,000 family members.
+Today, Jack and Jill of America, Inc. boast more than 248 chapters nationwide, representing over 40,000 family members.
 Each chapter plans annual programming activities guided under a national theme.
-Through service projects, Jack and Jill of America creates a medium of contact for children to stimulate their growth and development.
+Through service projects, Jack and Jill of America create a medium of contact for children to stimulate their growth and development.

 National Motto: Let’s Work, Let’s Play, Let’s Live Together